TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/TemplateClass/Index.rst

 of the Flash message queue and the registration of a JS library to be loaded using RequireJS.

+For a given action, $view will only get instanciated if a corresponding template is found.
+Thus the if-clause is mandatory to avoid errors for actions that don't need a view.

 Using this :php:`BackendTemplateView` class, the Fluid templates for your module need only take care of the actual content of your module.
 As such, the Layout may be as simple as (again from "beuser"):